tusharvatsa32/llm-inference-manning/README.md

 **Karthik Suresh** — Machine Learning Engineer at Adobe (6+ years).
 Published at ICCV, NeurIPS.
 Builds and deploys LLMs and VLMs end-to-end for large-scale design applications serving millions of users.

+**Ishita Verma** - Senior Machine Learning Engineer at Netflix.
+Master's from University of Maryland.
+Published at NAACL, and other top-tier conferences, and authored papers on multimodal and multilingual GenAI systems.

 ---

 ## License